 4. The data controller

-N [Insert the name of your School / Academy Trust] processes personal data relating to parents, pupils, staff, governors, volunteers, visitors and others, and therefore is a data controller.
+Newburgh Primary School processes personal data relating to parents, pupils, staff, governors, volunteers, visitors and others, and therefore is a data controller.

-N [Insert the name of your School / Academy Trust] is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.
+Newburgh Primary School is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.

 5. Roles and responsibilities

-This policy applies to all staff employed by N [Insert the name of your School / Academy Trust] , and to external organisations, volunteers and other individuals working on our behalf.
+This policy applies to all staff employed by Newburgh Primary School, and to external organisations, volunteers and other individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.

 5.1 Governing Board

-The governing board has overall responsibility for ensuring that N [Insert the name of your School / Academy Trust] complies with all relevant data protection obligations.
+The governing board has overall responsibility for ensuring that Newburgh Primary School complies with all relevant data protection obligations.

 5.2 Data Protection Officer

-The data protection officer (DPO) is responsible for providing advice and guidance to N [Insert the name of your School / Academy Trust] in order to assist N [Insert the name of your School / Academy Trust] to implement this policy, monitor compliance with data protection law, and develop related policies and guidelines where applicable.
+The data protection officer (DPO) is responsible for providing advice and guidance to Newburgh Primary School in order to assist Newburgh Primary School to implement this policy, monitor compliance with data protection law, and develop related policies and guidelines where applicable.

-The DPO will carry out an annual audit of N [Insert the name of your School / Academy Trust] data processing activities and report to the Governing Board their advice and recommendations on school data protection issues.
+The DPO will carry out an annual audit of Newburgh Primary School data processing activities and report to the Governing Board their advice and recommendations on school data protection issues.

 The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.